1. Bring in the light #

 2. Pay more attention to details #

 Make sure doors, windows and shutters open and hang properly.
 Hardware needs to work.
 Use a little WD-40 if they are rusty.
 For drapery and shear curtains, make sure they look presentable.
 Seriously, this can affect the first impression.
+Why wait an opportunity for a great first impression?
+Walk through your front door as if you are visiting for the first time.
+What do you notice?
+Now, get to work and fix it.

 3. Get the right smells #

 Bad smells are the single biggest turn-off for prospective buyers.
-Don’t just cover them up, fix the source: Clear drains, wash bins, open windows, air the kitchen from old cooking smells, get rid of furniture that is embedded with cigarette smoke, and wash any grimy bed sheets with a good smelling detergent.
+Don’t just cover them up, fix the source.
+Clear drains, wash bins, open windows, air the kitchen from old cooking smells, get rid of furniture that is embedded with cigarette smoke and wash any grimy bed sheets with a good smelling detergent.

 Even if your place is beautifully decorated and located in the most ideal setting, bad smells will cause the buyer to offer less money.
+Here are a few helpful hints - -

 - If you are a smoker, place bowls of white vinegar around the house and leave out for three days.
 Though the vinegar will smell when you open the windows it will disappear quickly taking most of the stale cigarette smell out with it.